-The Appointments and Remuneration Committee creates and submits to the Assessment Body the corresponding Report proposal.
+The Appointments, Remuneration and Sustainability Committee creates and submits the corresponding Report proposal to the Assessment Body.

 Taking as basis the information in the File, the Assessment Body analyses, formulates and approves the Report on the candidate proposed.

 If the conclusion of the Report is negative, VidaCaixa will abstain from appointing or giving office to the proposed candidate.